2024 Guide to Restaurant Music Licenses

 Remember, performing rights organizations send investigators disguised as customers to restaurants throughout the United States to check compliance with licensing regulations.
 If the PROs find that you play copyrighted music without the appropriate license, they can sue your business.

-How Pandora CloudCover Makes It Easier for Restaurants to Play Licensed Music
+How Pandora CloudCover Makes It Easier for Restaurants to Play Licensed Background Music

 Acquiring a restaurant music license directly from a PRO is often costly (especially if you need all of them), and reporting requirements can be taxing for already busy restaurant owners.
 Working with business music solutions can be a better choice.

-Pandora CloudCover subscriptions cost $18.95 to $30 monthly with fully licensed, ad-free music stations.
-Pandora CloudCover can control the music experience with hand-curated stations, dayparting (to play the best music at the right time), or custom audio advertisements.
+Pandora CloudCover subscriptions cost $17.95/mo (when prepaid annually) up to $29.95 monthly with fully licensed, ad-free music stations.
+Pandora CloudCover users can control the music experience with hand-curated stations, dayparting (to play the best music at the right time), or custom audio advertisements.

 Still have questions about how to legally stream music in your restaurant?
 We’re excited to help you learn about how to protect your business and deliver memorable customer experiences with the perfect music.